awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-gamelift-fleet-runtimeconfiguration.md

 # AWS::GameLift::Fleet RuntimeConfiguration<a name="aws-properties-gamelift-fleet-runtimeconfiguration"></a>

-A collection of server process configurations that describe the processes to run on each instance in a fleet\.
-All fleets must have a runtime configuration\.
-Each instance in the fleet maintains server processes as specified in the runtime configuration, launching new ones as existing processes end\.
-Each instance regularly checks for an updated runtime configuration makes adjustments as called for\.
+A collection of server process configurations that describe the set of processes to run on each instance in a fleet\.
+Server processes run either an executable in a custom game build or a Realtime Servers script\.
+GameLift launches the configured processes, manages their life cycle, and replaces them as needed\.
+Each instance checks regularly for an updated runtime configuration\.

-The runtime configuration enables the instances in a fleet to run multiple processes simultaneously\.
-Potential scenarios are as follows: \(1\) Run multiple processes of a single game server executable to maximize usage of your hosting resources\. \(2\) Run one or more processes of different executables, such as your game server and a metrics tracking program\. \(3\) Run multiple processes of a single game server but with different launch parameters, for example to run one process on each instance in debug mode\.

-An Amazon GameLift instance is limited to 50 processes running simultaneously\.
-A runtime configuration must specify fewer than this limit\.
-To calculate the total number of processes specified in a runtime configuration, add the values of the `ConcurrentExecutions` parameter for each `ServerProcess` object in the runtime configuration\.
+A GameLift instance is limited to 50 processes running concurrently\.
+To calculate the total number of processes in a runtime configuration, add the values of the `ConcurrentExecutions` parameter for each ServerProcess\.
+Learn more about [ Running Multiple Processes on a Fleet](https://docs.aws.amazon.com/gamelift/latest/developerguide/fleets-multiprocess.html)\.

 ## Syntax<a name="aws-properties-gamelift-fleet-runtimeconfiguration-syntax"></a>